syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 N>Custom resource class should contain a mandatory field for resource `Id`.

 ## Create business object for Resource
-You can create a custom class `Employee` with mandatory fields `Name`, `Id`, `ForegroundColor` and `BackgroundColor`.You can also assign resources to [recurrence appointments] (https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).
+You can create a custom class `Employee` with mandatory fields `Name`, `Id`, `ForegroundColor` and `BackgroundColor`.You can also assign resources to [recurrence appointments](https://help.syncfusion.com/wpf/scheduler/appointments#recurrence-appointment).

 {% tabs %}
 {% highlight c# %}